Aircoookie/WLED/usermods/deep_sleep/readme.md

 # A word of warning

-When you disable the WLED option 'Turn LEDs on after power up/reset' the ESP will go into deep sleep directly after power up and only start WLED after it has been woken up.
+When you disable the WLED option 'Turn LEDs on after power up/reset' and 'DelaySleep' is set to zero the ESP will go into deep sleep directly after power-up and only start WLED after it has been woken up.
-If the ESP can not be awoken from deep sleep due to a wrong configuration it has to be flashed again through USB.
+If the ESP can not be awoken from deep sleep due to a wrong configuration it has to be factory reset, disabling sleep at power-up.
 There is no other way to wake it up.

 # Power Consumption in deep sleep